jkuw137/Custom-ESP-32-HID-Device/README.md

 - USB-C HID functionality, compatibility tested with Windows and IOS
 - Programmable buttons and encoders for keyboard shortcuts and macros.
 - Ergonomic enclosure designed using Autodesk Fusion.
-- Modular internal construction for simplified assembly and maintenance.
+- Modular construction for simplified assembly and maintenance.
 - 3D printable housing optimised for desktop manufacturing.

 ## Engineering Design Process